JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 #### Below the headers are "Patch Records" and must initially be commented with a "#" line.
 Notice there is no line break between patch records.

-There are two types of patch records.
+There are three types of patch records.
 + >Search and Replace
 + >Offset
++ >Append

 ##### Search and replace:
 + >#This patch record searches for the first resulting "AABBCCDD" and replaces it with "DDCCBBAA"